fukien/hashjoin-scm/README.md

 ## Reproducing Experiments
 See [scripts/](https://github.com/fukien/hashjoin-scm/tree/main/scripts).
-Note: You may want to amend the path of SCM mounting points, PMWatch, and PAPI in [src/](https://github.com/fukien/hashjoin-scm/tree/main/src) before running all experimental scripts.
+Note: You may want to amend the paths of SCM mounting points, PMWatch, and PAPI in [src/](https://github.com/fukien/hashjoin-scm/tree/main/src) before running the experimental scripts.

 ## Hardware Configuration